Candy-aka-shop/Study-Buddy/README.md

      ```

  3.  **Start the frontend development server:**
-     ```bash
+     ```powershell
-     npm start
+     $env:PORT=3001; npm start
      ```
      The frontend React application should open in your web browser, typically at `http://localhost:3000` (or `http://localhost:3001` if port 3000 is already in use).
+Use powershell instead of cmd

  ### Database Setup

  1.  **Connect to PostgreSQL database** using `psql` client: